The regulation on service connection for claims involving ionizing radiation exposure requires:

 3. The veteran must have developed the radiogenic disease within the specified time period

 The specific requirements that must be met in order to establish service connection for disabilities resulting from exposure to ionizing radiation can be found here.
-Today, we will give an overview of each requirement.
+Below we will give an overview of each requirement and the VA presumptives for radiation exposure.

 Requirement #1 – Exposure